iPoetDev/dash-and-do-github/docs/integration/1-dev/StandardJS.md

       </code_scheme>
     ```
 5. You may install dependencies and config globally or locally and with support of ES7 or without it
-    - **Local** install:
+    - **Local**install:
         - `npm install --save-dev eslint-config-standard eslint-config-standard-jsx eslint-plugin-promise eslint-plugin-react`
         - `echo '{"extends": ["standard", "standard-jsx"]}' > .eslintrc`

-- **Global** install:
+- **Global**install:
     - `npm install --global eslint-config-standard eslint-config-standard-jsx eslint-plugin-promise eslint-plugin-react`
     - `echo '{"extends": ["standard", "standard-jsx"]}' > ~/.eslintrc`
-            Be aware: The second command above will overwrite an existing `.eslintrc` if one exists.
+      Be aware: The second command above will overwrite an existing`.eslintrc`if one exists.
-            If you choose global install, the first command may require you to use `sudo`.
-If it does require sudo, that means you do not have permission to write to the directories that npm uses to store global packages. `Standard` will work, but if you would like to fix it, [read this article](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+      If you choose global install, the first command may require you to use`sudo`.
+If it does require sudo, that means
+      you
+      do not have permission to write to the directories that npm uses to store global packages.`Standard`will work, but
+      if
+      you would like to fix it,[read this article](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

-6. Start up the IDE and open a _Settings_/_Preferences_ screen (choose between project and default settings accordingly to your preference)
+6. Start up the IDE and open a_Settings_/_Preferences_screen (choose between project and default settings accordingly to
+   your preference)
-7. Under `Editor > Code Style > JavaScript` change `Scheme` to `Standard`
+7. Under`Editor > Code Style > JavaScript`change`Scheme`to`Standard`
-8. Under `Editor > Code Style > HTML` just select `Other`, in `Spaces` setting, check `In empty tag`
+8. Under`Editor > Code Style > HTML`just select`Other`, in`Spaces`setting, check`In empty tag`
-9. Under `Editor > Inspections > JavaScript > Code style issues` untick `Unterminated statement`
+9. Under`Editor > Inspections > JavaScript > Code style issues`untick`Unterminated statement`
-10. Under `Languages & Frameworks > JavaScript > Code Quality Tools > ESLint` just select `Enable`.
-If you didn't install `ESLint` before, and you don't have it in your dependencies - that's all.
-If you do - be sure to use `ESLint package` of the same version as the current version of `standard` is using.
-Or just remove your old one - you probably won't need it any more
+10. Under`Languages & Frameworks > JavaScript > Code Quality Tools > ESLint`just select`Enable`.
+If you didn't
+    install`ESLint`before, and you don't have it in your dependencies - that's all.
+If you do - be sure to
+    use`ESLint package`of the same version as the current version of`standard`is using.
+Or just remove your old one -
+    you probably won't need it any more

 ### Command Line